Build your own brand community: A beginner’s guide

 Connection and community have always been important for our emotional and physical well-being, but as feelings of isolation and loneliness are on the rise due to social distancing measures, people now crave it more than ever before.

 Brand communities have been an effective marketing strategy and if done right, can also positively impact customers’ well-being.
 A brand community is formed around a group of people who share the mission and values of a brand.
-It is composed of a core group of like-minded people who possess similar interests, and can easily find a common language.
+It is composed of a core group of like-minded people who possess similar interests and can easily find a common language.

 In a successful community, the brand serves just as a starting point for ongoing dialogue and exchange.
 A brand community encourages customer loyalty and interest, increases feedback and activity on forums, and is great for SEO.
-Moreover this community is often a driver for word-of-mouth advertising - its members advertise and promote the brand among family, friends, and colleagues at no added cost.
+Moreover, this community is often a driver for word-of-mouth advertising - its members advertise and promote the brand among family, friends, and colleagues at no added cost.

 1. Brand Awareness

 Creating a community around your brand is one of the most effective ways to educate your customers and share information about your product or service.
-More than 80% of customers trust a recommendation of a product or service when it comes from a friend, meaning that word-of-mouth advertising is a highly effective tool to promote your brand without being intrusive.
+More than 80% of customers trust a recommendation of a product or service when it comes to a friend, meaning that word-of-mouth advertising is a highly effective tool to promote your brand without being intrusive.